Virtual Machine

 dns | list(string) | DNS server IP addresses used by the VM | |

-startup_ | string | Script to run after the VM boots and the agent is reachable | |
+startup_ | string | Script to run after the VM boots and the agent is reachable.
+Use this where you would use entrypoint or command on a container. | |

 network | block | Network attachments (repeatable) | |